cran/WeightIt/README.md

 | \-              | Covariate Balancing PS (`"cbps"`)                                  | `CBPS()`     | `CBPS`   |
 | \-              | Non-Parametric Covariate Balancing PS (`"npcbps"`)                 | `npCBPS()`   | `CBPS`   |

-If you would like to see your package integrated into `WeightIt`, or for any other questions or comments about `WeightIt`, please contact Noah Greifer at <noah.greifer@gmail.com>.
+If you would like to see your package or method integrated into `WeightIt`, or for any other questions or comments about `WeightIt`, please contact Noah Greifer at <noah.greifer@gmail.com>.